Maui Whale Watching

 Marine Naturalists On-board

-The Four Winds II Marine Naturalists and crew are fun and engaging, they explain and educate you on these protected creatures.
-Hear interesting facts about the Humpback whales including behaviors and why the whales come to Maui.
+Our marine naturalists and crew are fun and engaging and will explain and educate you on these protected creatures.
+Hear interesting facts about the humpback whales, including their behaviors and why the whales come to Maui.

 Join us and see these spectacular whales in the wild!

 Humpback Whale Fun Facts

 Whales don’t eat while in Maui waters; they live off their body fat.
 The humpback whales hunt and feed during the summer months in the cold waters of Alaska, before they migrate towards Hawaii to give birth and mate.

 Whales often travel in pods.
 In most cases, a pod may consist of a mother whale and her child, escort, or friends who have formed a bond and help protect the young calf while migrating.

-The Humpbacks majestic whale songs are often heard during mating season when groups of males (only) sing in order to attract a female to mate.
+The humpbacks majestic whale songs are often heard during mating season when groups of males sing in order to attract a female to mate.
 These complex songs can be heard for miles and can last anywhere from 20 minutes to 24 hours!

-A female whale can bear offspring once every 2-3 years and average duration of gestations for the calf is 12 months.
+A female whale can bear offspring once every 2-3 years and average duration of gestation is 12 months.
 Even if a female is not carrying a calf or mating, she will still make the annual trip from the cold Alaskan waters to Maui.

 Adult whales can reach 45-feet in length and weigh up to 40 tons!